Misra 17, 1742

 Stand in the fear of God and listen to the Holy Gospel.

-A reading from the Gospel according to our teacher Saint Matthew the Evangelist.
+A reading from the Gospel according to our teacher Saint Mark the Evangelist.

 May His Blessings be with us all.